 You get to connect human to human, not business opportunity to business opportunity.

-Most people are taught to connect to get a sale, not for the humanity of connecting.
+Most people are taught to connect in order to get a sale, not for the humanity of connecting.

 What if you were to connect deeply first – and then discover what bigger opportunities were for the two of you over time?